Nikol2108/Projects/Agentic AI/README.md

 * **Integrated Log Streaming:** Access the chronological history of system errors and agent decisions without leaving the dashboard.

-* **Fix Analytics:** Review historical data from fix_memory.json to analyze recovery success rates and recurring patterns.

-* **Mentor Mode (Guardian Logic):** A specialized mode designed to prevent accidental production changes and support junior developers.
+* **Mentor Mode (Guardian Logic):** A specialized mode designed to prevent accidental changes and support junior developers.
 In this mode, the agent acts as a "Senior Reviewer" explaining its reasoning before any code is applied and requiring explicit human sign-off for critical symbols.

 Dashboard Overview: <img width="1699" height="837" alt="Dashboard_1" src="https://github.com/user-attachments/assets/bbceb66d-8b85-4c4a-8e66-066a39687ed9" />